Note

 Calls to Action cannot be added to audio files.

-The Call to Action (CTA) feature is awesome, but sometimes it doesn’t quite do what you need.
-Check out our guide (and copy our code) to make CTAs all your own.
+The Call to Action (CTA) feature is great, but it may not fully meet your needs.
+Check out our guide (and copy our code) to make your CTA all your own.

 Note

-These HTML CTA examples are just that — examples for you to borrow and change as needed.
-If they stop working or you need to customize them further, we recommend diving into the wild world of code, or calling a developer friend for help.
+These HTML CTA examples are just that : examples for you to borrow and change as needed.
+If they stop working or you want to customize them further, we recommend calling a developer friend for help.

-CTAs in Wistia are wonderfully versatile, and custom HTML CTAs allow you to do a ton of fun things with Calls to Action.
-Before we jump right into the examples, it’s important to note that custom HTML CTAs allow for HTML and some minor CSS.
-JavaScript will be stripped out, so don’t go too advanced.
+Wistia CTAs are wonderfully versatile, and custom HTML CTAs offer even more flexibility.
+Before we jump into the examples, it’s important to note that while custom HTML CTAs allow for HTML and some minor CSS, JavaScript will be stripped out.

 Tip

-To add a custom HTML CTA, navigate to a media page in your Wistia account.
+To add a custom HTML CTA, open a media page in your Wistia account.

 Note

-It’s important to note that custom HTML CTAs don’t show up in your action stats.
-Since you’re taking the viewers away from Wistia, we can’t track where they’d land!
+It’s important to note that custom HTML CTAs are not tracked in your action analytics.
+Since you’re directing viewers away from Wistia, we can’t track where they land.

 <a href="https://link1.com" style="color:#54bbff;text-decoration:none;border:2px solid #54bbff;border-radius:4px;padding:8px 14px;font-size:30px;">Link 1</a>